nigzht/go-lectron/README.md

 # Design

 Go-lectron uses [gRPC](https://grpc.io/) to communicate between processes.
 It is designed to be extensible and easy to build in a monorepo format.
+It supports mac and windows out of the box.
+Linux users [click here.](https://i.kym-cdn.com/entries/icons/original/000/035/699/pepe.jpg)

 ## Getting Started